 14-note Organette Music

-This page presents a collection of 14-note organette music from the 1880s, preserved in computer format as downloadable MIDI files.
+Here is a small collection of 14-note "American Organette" music from the 1880s, preserved in computer format as downloadable MIDI files.

 New Arrangements for 20-note organettes